futomi/node-gotapi/README.md

 $ npm install pem
 $ npm install websocket.io
 $ npm install node-gotapi
+$ cp -a ~/node_modules/node-gotapi ~/node-gotapi
 ```

 If you want to install the `node-gotapi` on Windows, use the PowerShell instead of the Command Prompt.

-Never install it globaly.
+Never install it globally.
 That is, never use the `-g` option of the `npm` command.
 The `node-gotapi` creates some files in its root directory when it is started for the first time.
 If you installed the `node-gotapi` using the `npm` command with the `-g` option, the `node-gotapi` could not create the files, you could not start the `node-gotapi` eventually.

-The `node-gotapi` works in any locations as long as it can create files in it.
-You can just copy the directory of the `node-gotapi` at a location you want instead of using the `npm` command.
+You have to copy the directory of the `node-gotapi` in the `node_modules` directory to another location you want.
+Never run the `node-gotapi` in the directory where it was installed initially because it will be reset when you update it using the `npm` command.

 ### Directories